Wants to Meet Up

 I CANNOT HOST 2 PEOPLE. please do not request for 2 people.

 IF YOU NEED JUST A FLOOR TO SLEEP ON AND 'CRASH', PLEASE DO NOT CONTACT ME.
 Couchsurfing is to meet new people and share cultural experiences.
 Not just about a free place to stay.

 Also, it's nice if you write your email and address it to me by name.
 This shows me you have read my profile.
 No my name is not cookiecat, it's.
-Courtney, and I am a very genuine and outgoing woman in my 40s, who is open to meeting people of all ages and philosophies.
+Courtney, and I am a very genuine and outgoing woman who is open to meeting people of all ages and philosophies.
 I always bring stories and a willingness to share them.
 I hope you will too.

 I'm both book/street smart, but can be pretty goofy at times.
-As much as I love to travel, I also love to work because my jobs have often involved doing something that is correcting an injustice in the world.
+As much as I love to travel, I also love to work because my jobs have often involved doing something that is correcting injustice in the world.
 I enjoy talking about most things and want to meet new people and discover new places as often as I can.
-For me its about connections.
+For me it's about connections.
 To people, to the world, to culture, to nature, to my inner self.